elzaksspro/docs/v2.0/admin/reference/README.md

 Change the following language tags in your localised language file(s):
 	$lang['undergoing_maintenance'] = 'This application is under maintenance'; $lang['maintenance_autoresume'] = 'Your operations will automatically resume when maintenance ends.';

-## Sizing your installation — How much space do I need?
+## Sizing your installation — How much space do I need

 Just get something that can easily expand, preferably in a matter of hours :)